Ali0011k/django-advanced/README.md

 >[!NOTE]
 > for using this project you have to start docker-compose

-create a .env file and put values for these keys:<br/>
+create a .env file in your project root dir and put values for these keys:<br/>
 SECRET_KEY<br/>
 DEBUG<br/>
 POSTGRES_PASSWORD<br/>